Zequez/logseq-vault/pages/Distinction.md

 - Each Distinction in your Energetic Body acts like a thread on a net in the [[Matrix]] structure that allows you to catch more [[Consciousness]].
 	- ![image.png](../assets/image_1663653165291_0.png)
 	-
-- It is possible that the [[Gameworld]] you are supposed to build does not belong to you, but to consciousness itself using you - and your hands and mouth - to manifest reality
+- It is possible that the [[Gameworld]] you are supposed to build does not belong to you, but to consciousness itself using you - and your hands and mouths - to manifest reality.
+- The process of clarifying the Setting [[Context]] is the process
 - ---
 	- Reference: https://distinction.mystrikingly.com/
 	-